Koh Lipe – A Little Slice of Thai Paradise

 Cuttlefish are one of my favorite animals to see underwater.
 They are relatives of octupus and it’s fascinating to watch them change colors as they move through different underwater landscapes.

 It’s fascinating to how something so ugly as a scorpionfish can blend in so well with its surroundings.
-Although this first one didn’t do so well against the pink coral.

 The Songkran Festival